Birch Pillow Review

 The standard size pillow is 26”x 20”x 5” while the king size pillow is 36”x 20”x 6”.
 If you end up going with the king size, we recommend you use a king size pillow case.

-We’ve seen a ton of different pillows come through our door, but we’ve never seen one filled with latex foam and wool.
-So it’s really unlike any pillow we’ve tried out before, because it’s not like memory foam, but it’s not like neutral-foam either.
+We’ve seen a ton of different pillows come through our door, but we rarely see ones filled with latex foam and wool.
+So it’s really unlike alot of pillows we’ve tried out before.
+Reason being, it’s not like memory foam, but it’s not like neutral-foam either.

 We received the standard size pillow and we think it feels airy, but not fluffy.
 It’s supportive, but still plush.
 It’s also really great at keeping its shape, even though it’s not a pillow made from one big foam slab — so there is no fluffing necessary.
 Overall, the pillow is a comfortable combination of springy, soft latex foam and light, airy wool.